 - A light sweater.
 Feeling cold is a common effect of ayahuasca.

 - Mosquito repellent for use in jungle walks.
+Natural repellent that contains both citronella and eucalyptus oil works well

 - Light hat for protection from sun.